Zheoni/recetario/README.md

 - `/data/database` where the database file will be stored.
 - `/data/images` where the recipe images will be store.

+> ⚠️ `/data/database` contains the initialized database, so be careful if you use a bind mount.

 When building the image, the `NODE_ENV` environment variable will be ignored and set to `production`.
 To change this, a the `NODE_ENV` build argument can be used.

 Also, `PORT`, `HTTPS_PORT` and `DATABASE_DIR` environment variables will be ignored.
 All the other environment variables will be taken when you build the image from the `.env` file.